 11. They recharge right

 These Not-Too-Ambiguously-Gay-Duos aren’t superhuman, though they’re super successful.
 They know when and how to recharge without wrecking secret number five.
 They know maximizing secret number eleven doesn’t mean sacrificing secret number seven.

 Taking a break doesn’t mean breaking the bank.
-Unwinding physically and mentally doesn’t mean overdoing it with sex, drugs and alcohol.
-They know that overdoing these vices could mean undoing their goals and objectives.
+Unwinding physically and mentally doesn’t mean overdoing it with sex, drugs or alcohol.
+They know that overdoing these vices means undoing their goals and objectives.
 They, also, know there’s a healthy balance and don’t deny themselves occasional desires.

 Stop hoping and start acting!
-Figure out your goals and the objectives needed to achieve them.
-Then, use these eleven secrets for launching yourself and your other half into the gay-power-couple-stratosphere.
+Figure out your goals and the objectives needed to reach them.

 Here’s more help to grow physically, financially and spiritually: